 - A reduction of pain and stiffness

 - Feelings of well-being

 Even though medical cannabis is legal in many states, there is still a lot of information that requires further study.
-Side effects can include poor judgment and attention and long-term consequences that need to be studied.
+Side effects can include poor judgement and attention and long-term consequences that need to be studied.

-The goal of the mind-body exercise is to unify mind and body.
+The goal of the mind-body exercise is to unify the mind and body.
 Deep breathing, meditation, and controlled actions are aspects of this approach.

 Tai chi can help you develop muscle strength, balance, and endurance.
-It isn't hard but sprains, and sore muscles can be possible if you overdo it.
+It isn't hard, but sprains and sore muscles can be possible if you overdo it.